Parks & Recreation

 All dogs shall be maintained on a leash not to exceed 8 feet, including trails and canyons in all parks.
 For those parks that have been designated dog off-leash areas, dogs must be leashed until inside the posted boundary for the off-leash area.

-Visit SDRecConnect to conveniently browse a variety of activities offered by the City of San Diego Park and Recreation Department and Recreation Councils.
+Visit SDRecConnect to conveniently browse a variety of activities offered by the City of San Diego Parks and Recreation Department and Community Recreation Groups.
 It's as easy as One, Two, and Three.
 Sign up for an account, find a class or activity, and register!